usb2snes/emulator-networkaccess/Protocol-1.0 preview.md

 The protocol is built on top of TCP.

 An emulator implementing this protocol must listen on port 65400, and if already in use increment by 1.
+This exists to support multiple emulators running on the same system.

 ## Client request

-A client will mostly communicate with basic commands and the emulator will reply according to the command.
+A client communicates mostly with basic commands and the emulator will reply according to the command.
 The general command syntax is as follow:

 ```
 KEYWORD [ <arguments separated by ';'>]\n